dpayne/CodeGPT.nvim/README.md

 ## Commands

-The toplevel command is `:Chat`.
-The behavior is different depending on weather text is selected and/or arguments are passed.
+The top-level command is `:Chat`.
+The behavior is different depending on whether text is selected and/or arguments are passed.

 ### Completion
 * `:Chat` with text selection will trigger the `completion` command, ChatGPT will try to complete the selected code snippet.